 - 3 Best Blood Pressure Monitors to Use With Apple’s Health App

-Samsung’s watches measure blood pressure through pulse wave analysis, which is tracked with the Heart Rate Monitoring sensors.
-Once a user has performed initial calibration for blood pressure, Samsung’s program then analyzes the relationship between the calibration value and the blood pressure change to determine the blood pressure.
+Samsung’s watches measure blood pressure through pulse wave analysis, tracked with the Heart Rate Monitoring sensors.
+Once a user has performed initial calibration for blood pressure, Samsung’s program analyzes the relationship between the calibration value and the blood pressure change to determine the blood pressure.

 Fitbit is on its way to bring blood pressure monitoring to its Fitbit Sense watches.
 Once the company has collected enough data and adjusted for calibration, we should expect to see the feature rolled out to users.